cowboyd/ember-xhr/README.md

 download progress properties are directly on the XHR, and the upload progress properties are on an `upload` property

+Because Ember.XHR radiates all information about its progress, building UIs to track it are a snap.

 ## Example